ericyoc/quantum_computation_refresher_poc/README.md

 40. <ins>***Quantum Error Correction***</ins> *is a set of techniques used to protect quantum information from errors caused by decoherence and other noise sources, ensuring the reliability of quantum computations.*

-The additional topics are now clearly marked with both bold italics and underline, making them easily distinguishable from the original list of connections between quantum computing concepts.

 By understanding how each concept builds upon the previous ones, you can gain a comprehensive understanding of the foundations and applications of quantum computing.

 ## Refresher Materials